 From tiny seeds, great baobabs and date palms grow…

 With a background in Project Management and Corporate Event Coordination, as well as a passion for travelling in Africa, I began arranging safari holidays in Kenya in 2011.
 Using local guides and independently owned homestays, I created value for money packages that provided a refreshing alternative.
-When I moved into Moroccan tourism I applied the same principles of building partnerships with locally owned suppliers and experts in their field.
+When I moved into Moroccan tourism I applied the same principles of building partnerships with suppliers who shared my vision, experts in their field.